It’s technical, and it’s a real thing. Yes, we are talking about researching a blog post.

 As you investigate, remember the all-important question: for whom and why would they care?
 This is not about creating a good response but about looking for real answers on the Internet.
 Readers don’t have time to waste reading useless content these days.
 Make sure your content is value-driven and provides some help to your audience.

-In fact, a study by Microsoft concluded that the human attention span has dropped to eight seconds – shrinking nearly 25% in just a few years. … This means we are all being fundamentally reprogrammed, regardless of age, to expect an answer fast and easy.
+A study by Microsoft concluded that the human attention span has dropped to eight seconds – shrinking nearly 25% in just a few years. … This means we are all being fundamentally reprogrammed, regardless of age, to expect an answer fast and easy.

 Looking for sources

 It’s time to start creating the post after identifying your work headline, audience, and value-driven intent.
 First, consider the essential elements that your claims need to support.
 At this stage, it’s best to start your contours.
 Add each subpoint to the outline and include any comments, data, or quotes you would like to support below.
 Then, you can go through the subheadings and complete the blanks as you write the post.

 Your outlines must not be enormous.
 However, what is needed is a list of all the key subheadings together with data and sources.
 The method is your content’s road map, skeleton, and foundational structure.

 Making a point!